DOI-ONRR/blog-nrrd/src/pages/homepage-graphic/index.md

 “It's best to do interviews with multiple notetakers.
 People capture different pieces of information that one or two people may miss.
-Additionally, a detail that most of the group notice may mean that it is especially important.”
+Additionally, a detail that most of the group notices may mean that it is especially important.”

 # CREDITS